+• The Alliance encourages applicants to contact The Alliance in the way that they are most comfortable, whether it is in person, by phone, by email fax or mail.
+Recently, The Alliance has added additional client services staff to enhance its customer service via all these means.

-- Website Resources.
-The Alliance website contains a significant amount of information that applicants can access. - Examination Candidate Handbook which describes the process of applying for the examinations, lists fees and provides other relevant policies. - Orientation Resource for the Physiotherapy Competency Exam which is a 140 page document that describes the examination, provides sample questions and explains what type of information is included on the examination - Exam Blueprint which outlines what information will be tested in the exam - Examination Reference List which assists applicants by providing a list of references that should be reviewed when studying for the examination. - The Credentialing Package describes how applicants can have their education reviewed, what type of information they need to provide and the forms that they must submit. - Educational Credentials & Qualifications Assessment FAQs.
-This document answers questions about the credential review process for applicants.
+• Website Resources.
+The Alliance website contains a significant amount of information that applicants can access.

+Examination Candidate Handbook 2011 which describes the process of applying for the examinations, lists fees and provides other relevant policies.
+The Alliance has added a section on the role of the regulator with a flow chart on the licensing/registration process to assist applicants in understanding the regulatory process.
+Orientation Resource for the Physiotherapy Competency Exam which is a 140 page document that describes the examination, provides sample questions and explains what type of information is included on the examination

+• Exam Blueprint which outlines what information will be tested in the exam

+• Examination Reference List which assists applicants by providing a list of references and a Lexicon that should be reviewed when studying for the examination.

+• The Credentialing Package describes how applicants can have their education reviewed, what type of information they need to provide and the forms that they must submit.

+• Educational Credentials FAQ and Qualifications Assessment FAQ have been reviewed and revised in 2010.
+These documents answer questions about the credential review process for applicants.

+• A new webpage that discusses how to prepare for the exam as well as new section for individuals attempting the examination process for a second time called "repeating the exam".
+This section contains guidelines for preparing for a second attempt and assists individuals to reflect on their performance.